openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ```
 ```

-<div style="padding-top: 1340px;"></div>

 ### Interpreting Success with a Twist

 When a player fails an action roll, the GM may choose to allow the player's action to succeed with a twist.
 In this case, the player gets what they wanted originally, but there is some sort of unintended consequence or unexpected cost.
-The following list is not exhaustive, but it should give you a pretty good idea of what qualifies as a twist.
+The following list is not exhaustive, but it should give you an idea of what qualifies as a twist.

 <div style="margin-bottom: -33px"></div>